krzemienski/awesome-from-stars/README.md

 * [raindropio/developer-site](https://github.com/raindropio/developer-site): Official documentation for Raindrop.io API
 * [David-Else/developer-workstation-setup-script](https://github.com/David-Else/developer-workstation-setup-script): Post-install script for Fedora and RHEL 9 clones to create your ultimate development environment
 * [devhubapp/devhub](https://github.com/devhubapp/devhub): TweetDeck for GitHub - Filter Issues, Activities & Notifications - Web, Mobile & Desktop with 99% code sharing between them
+* [MarsX-dev/devhunt](https://github.com/MarsX-dev/devhunt): A launching platform for dev tools, built by developers.
+Open-source and collaborative, we use GitHub pull requests for listings and user logins for genuine voting.
+Join us at DevHunt to showcase your innovations and empower developer tools across the web!
+Led by https://twitter.com/johnrushx .
+We are live on Product Hunt now, support us ->
 * [matomo-org/device-detector](https://github.com/matomo-org/device-detector): The Universal Device Detection library will parse any User Agent and detect the browser, operating system, device used (desktop, tablet, mobile, tv, cars, console, etc.), brand and model.
 * [mngsk/device-detector](https://github.com/mngsk/device-detector): The Universal Device Detection library will parse any User Agent and detect the browser, operating system, device used (desktop, tablet, mobile, tv, cars, console, etc.), brand and model.
 * [InderKumarRathore/DeviceGuru](https://github.com/InderKumarRathore/DeviceGuru): DeviceGuru is a simple lib (Swift) to know the exact type of the device, e.g. iPhone 6 or iPhone 6s.
 Please ⭐️ this repo on the top right corner to make this repo popular.